 Little Italy in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

-Erected by St. Leo the Greater Catholic Church.
+Erected by the members of the congregation of St. Leo the Great Catholic Church.

 Topics.
-This memorial is listed in these topic lists: Charity & Public Work • Churches & Religion • War, World II.
+This memorial is listed in these topic lists: Churches & Religion • War, World I.

 Location.
-39° 17.238′ N, 76° 36.061′ W. Marker is in Little Italy in Baltimore, Maryland.
-Memorial is at the intersection of South Exeter Street and Stiles Street, on the left when traveling south on South Exeter Street.
+39° 17.239′ N, 76° 36.061′ W. Marker is in Little Italy in Baltimore, Maryland.
+Memorial is at the intersection of South Exeter Street and Stiles Street, on the right when traveling north on South Exeter Street.
 Touch for map.
 Marker is at or near this postal address: 225 S Exeter St, Baltimore MD 21202, United States of America.
 Touch for directions.